35 time and money saving tips to start using today. Did you know neem oil deters mosquitoes or that diatomaceous earth keeps pests away?

 - Add a few drops of grapefruit essential oil to any shampoo to help clean without stripping away natural oils.

-- Grapefruit essential oil is also strong enough to strip the waxy coating from of a flea, but gentle enough for your pet’s skin.
+- Grapefruit essential oil is also strong enough to strip the waxy coating of a flea, but gentle enough for your pet’s skin.
 Add a few drops to their shampoo too.

 - Use shower caps (new ones) to cover food if you have no cover that fits.